Pythonaire/BackupImages/README.md

 ````
 ssh-keygen -t rsa -b 4096 -C "<the user>@<the server>" -f ~/.ssh/id_rsa -N ""
 ````
-6) copy the ssh key generated on the backup hosts to the backup client
+6) copy the generated ssh key to each backup client, you want to be backed up.
 ````
 ssh-copy-id -i ~/.ssh/id_rsa.pub <the client user>@<client-ip>
 ````